 In accordance with this mission, the System provides and receives certain shared services (primarily information technology, revenue cycle, and administration) to the Hospitals and the affiliated entities.
-The System implemented a new electronic health record and patient accounting system that was funded, in part, by notes receivable extended to the System.
-This note and related implementation receivables from the System totaled \$51,030,816 and \$48,943,580 respectively at year end.
-There are additional receivables from the System of \$94,031,218 for asset acquisitions and shared services expenses.
-The Hospitals' \$6,985,753 other long-term license payable (Note 7) is offset by these receivables.
-The Hospitals was assessed \$69,864,096 to fund initiatives supported by the System Fund and \$62,790,887 to fund System affiliates.
-The Hospitals also received \$2,941,538 from the System Fund during the year ended June 30, 2016.
+The System implemented a new electronic health record and patient accounting system that was funded, in part, by notes receivable extended to the System Fund.
+This note and related implementation receivables from the System Fund totaled \$45,093,146 and \$4,157,350, respectively, at year-end.
+There are additional receivables at year-end from the System Fund of \$100,273,770 for asset acquisitions and shared services expenses.
+The Hospitals' \$3,387,310 other long-term license payable (Note 7) is offset by these receivables.
+The Hospitals was assessed \$84,652,187 to fund initiatives supported by the System Fund and \$87,210,036 to fund System affiliates.
+The Hospitals has payables to the System Fund of \$7,400,360 at year-end.